hallerp/dyslexia-seqmod/README.md

 Eye-tracking based classification of Mandarin Chinese readers with and without dyslexia using neural sequence models
 ====================================================================================================================

-This repo contains the models used in Eye-tracking based classification of Mandarin Chinese readers with and without dyslexia using neural sequence models
+This repo contains the sequence and baseline models used in Eye-tracking based classification of Mandarin Chinese readers with and without dyslexia using neural sequence models

 ## Using the models